vishwa27yvs/Stock-Volatility-Forecasting/README.md

 4) Padding audio and text feature input
 5) Computing volatility from closing prices

-# models.py : Contains the pipeline for the prediction.
+# models.py :
+Contains the pipeline for the prediction.
-1)Text encoder
+1) Text encoder
 2) Audio Encoder
 3) Fusing and combining with past volatility values